ruhoh/ruhoh.com/docs/2/pages.md

 The `summary` helper method displays a summary of your page rendered by processing the first _n_ lines of the given page.

-Summary may be used within any block of iterated posts:
+Summary may be used within any block of iterated pages:

 {{#raw_code}}
   <ul>